HaraldHofstaetter/FExpokit.jl/README.md

 # FExpokit.jl
 Julia interface to [Expokit](http://www.maths.uq.edu.au/expokit/), "...a software package that provides matrix exponential routines for small dense or very large sparse matrices, real or complex."
+The package is called FExpokit.jl  to distinguish it from [Expokit.jl](https://github.com/acroy/Expokit.jl), which is a reimplementation of the Expokit algorithms in Julia;
+the letter F indicates that  "Fortran-Expokit" is called.

 ## Installation
 ```julia